Intimate Image Abuse

 New Criminal Laws on Intimate Image Abuse

 The Government’s proposals are based on Law Commission recommendations which drew on my foundational research with Erika Rackley.
 Way back in 2016-2017, we argued for comprehensive, consent-based laws covering all forms of intimate image abuse; a call we repeated in 2019 following our research with victim-survivors who demanded change (read our report Shattering Lives and Myths: a report on image-based sexual abuse and our blog with Kelly Johnson).

 Clare McGlynn, Erika Rackley, Dame Maria Miller MP and Nicola Henry at the Parliamentary launch of the Shattering Lives report in July 2019

 Criminalising Sharing of Deepfake Porn

 In 2021, I warned we were facing an epidemic of deepfake porn, as part of a BBC news report and short news film featuring one of the victim-survivors my colleagues and I had interviewed as part of our research.
 Judith (not her real name) had her ordinary images photoshopped to make them sexually explicit and in the report she shared the devastating impact this has had on her.
-The problem of deepfakes is getting more and more stark, with the technology getting easier to use, as I explained in another news report for ITV.
+The problem of deepfakes is getting more and more stark, with the technology getting easier to use, as I explained in this news report for ITV.

 For many years, my colleagues and I have been calling for the criminal law to include altered or manipulated images, reflecting victim’s experiences.
 We put forward amendments in 2019 as part of the proposed upskirting law, as reported in The Guardian, where I commented: “It would be easy to extend the bill so that it covers images which have been altered and clearly criminalise a practice that victims say they find incredibly distressing,”